IsratJahanKeya61/NiWC-SEM-Microstructure-Segmentation/README.md

 Research workflow for semantic segmentation and quantitative characterization of Ni-WC metal matrix composite SEM microstructures.

-**Authors:** Omar Faruk, Israt Jahan Keyan, and Musfiq Mahmud Foysal
+**Authors:** Omar Faruk, Israt Jahan Keya, and Musfiq Mahmud Foysal

 This repository contains the reproducible notebook used for a Q1 journal-style deep learning study.
 The workflow benchmarks transfer-learning segmentation models, selects the final inference recipe, and extracts material-characterization descriptors from held-out SEM microstructure predictions.